8 Best Ski Resorts in Idaho

 The snow here is lighter than on the coast, and it falls in copious quantities.
 Many resorts get nearly 20 feet of snow a year, and lift lines are a rare sight, even at the most popular resorts.
 So, pack up your gear and get on the road to Idaho.

-Changes for the 2020/2021 Ski Season in Idaho: Due to health and safety concerns, ski resorts have made some changes to their regular operations.
+Changes for the 2021/2022 Ski Season in Idaho: Due to health and safety concerns, ski resorts have continued some alterations to their regular operations.
 Some of the changes may include purchasing lift tickets only online, not at the ticket windows.
-In addition, physical distancing and masks are required, particularly on chairlifts and indoor areas at resorts.
 Be sure to check the resort website for the latest information before arriving.

 Decide where you want to go on your next ski trip with our list of the best ski resorts in Idaho.